MA in Art History, Curatorship, and Renaissance Culture

 The MA in Art History, Curatorship, and Renaissance Culture is offered by the National Gallery in conjunction with the Warburg Institute.

-The purpose of the programme is to provide high level linguistic, archive and research skills for a new generation of academic art historians and museum curators.
-The art historical and scholarly traditions of the Warburg Institute will be linked to the practical experience and skills of the National Gallery to provide training which will equip students either as academic art historians with serious insight into the behind the scenes working of a great museum or as curators with the research skills necessary for high-level museum work.
+The purpose of the programme is to provide high level linguistic, archive, and research skills for a new generation of academic art historians and museum curators.
+The art historical and scholarly traditions of the Warburg Institute are linked to the practical experience and skills of the National Gallery to provide training which equips students either as academic art historians with serious insight into the behind the scenes working of a great museum or as curators with the research skills necessary for high-level museum work.

 About the programme